stefaanc/psconsole/README.md

 Most of my projects use a profile that's very similar to the `.psprofile.ps1` in the root directory of this project.

-- We sets `$ROOT` to the project directory
+- We set `$ROOT` to the project directory
   - if you pick-up our script, you will need to adapt the path for `$ROOT`.
-- We add the `$ROOT\scripts` folder to the path
+- We add the `$ROOT\scripts` folder to `$env:PATH`
-- If we are not somewhere under the project root-directory, we set the current directory to the project root-directory
+- If we are not already somewhere under the project root-directory, we set the current directory to the project root-directory
 - We apply settings to the PowerShell console (see further)
   - for this, you need to copy the `scripts` folder of this `psconsole` project under the `$ROOT\scripts` folder (you can drop the `*profile.ps1` scripts).